Bippitee/supanext-boilerplate/README.md

 This boilerplate provides a quick start for building applications using Next.js, Tailwind CSS, and Supabase.
 It also includes basic components from Shadcn, and built-in authorization through GitHub, Google, and email OTP.

+We've made this primarily for our own use.
+But if you find it useful, fantastic!

 ## Features

 - **Next.js**: A React framework for building modern web applications.